contagon/handbook/handbook/26-temple-recommends.md

 Church leaders make every effort to see that all who enter the temple are worthy to do so (see [Psalm 24:3–5](https://www.churchofjesuschrist.org/study/scriptures/ot/ps/24.3-5?lang=eng#p3)).
 Authorized priesthood leaders conduct temple recommend interviews and issue temple recommends to members who answer the interview questions appropriately and sincerely (see [26.3](26-temple-recommends.md#263-general-guidelines-for-issuing-temple-recommends)).
 The Lord promises that if those who enter the temple are clean, His presence will be there (see [Doctrine and Covenants 97:15–16](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/97.15-16?lang=eng#p15)).

 Members must have a current temple recommend to enter a temple.
-Children younger than 8 who are being sealed to their parents or observing the sealing of their siblings to their parents do not need a recommend (see [26.4.4](26-temple-recommends.md#2644-limited-use-recommends-for-sealing-living-children-to-parents)).
+Children younger than age 8 who are being sealed to their parents or observing the sealing of their siblings to their parents do not need a recommend (see [26.4.4](26-temple-recommends.md#2644-temple-recommends-for-sealing-living-children-to-parents)).

 This chapter provides instructions for leaders who issue temple recommends.
 A bishop counsels with his stake president if he has questions about temple recommends that are not answered in this chapter.
 The stake president may contact the Office of the First Presidency with questions.